jacobbroughton/eCommerce-WebApp/README.md

 * Make the grid more modular
 * Make client-side status URL
 * Improve modularity for the components
-- Make separate pages for showing only/all saved or active listings
+* Make separate pages for showing only/all saved or active listings
+* Make 'Load more' work correctly from searched results

 # Incomplete
-- Make 'Load more' work correctly from searched results
-- Add 'back to category' when on a single listing view.
+- Split up context
+    - Hooks
+- Change statusUrl to clientUrl and serverUrl
+- Convert complex state management with useReducer
+    - Anything that deals with an object or array
 - Adjust components
     - Work from parent component to child
+- Add 'view all in category' when on a single listing view.
 - Reflect search bar value instead of category
     - Also make the URL different
 - Clean up CSS files, employ DRY method